makeitcheaper/Frontend_ui_developer_test/README.md

 - Build the page using either the starter template provided in Github or can create the template using Ruby on Rails.
 - Make the banner area show a thank you message when the for is submitted.
 - Show a validation error if there is a problem with the form.
+- We have added some sections and a form to get you started.

 # Steps